aleaicr/PSAPB/README.md

 ## Instructions / How to use
 ### Assumptions
 * The bridge can be modeled as an equivalent simply supported beam with sinusoidal modal shapes.
 *
 ### Calibrations
 #### Brirdge model calibration
-The following parameters must be calibrated for the bridge under study.
+The following parameters must be calibrated for the bridge under study (consider equivalent properties).

 * Lenght $L$
 * Linear density $\rho_{lin}$ (rho_lin)